-Share this post or the podcast episode with your team and invite them to share their insights with you or the rest of the team.
+Share this post with your team and invite them to share their insights with you or the rest of the team.

 And of course, if you’d like to have us come and explore it at a deeper level with you and your team, we’d love to come and do one of our MBTI workshops.

 How To Use The MBTI In Your Professional Development #mbti #myersbriggs #professionaldevelopment #leadershipdevelopment #introversion